AndrewGuerrero/ng-caryll/content/effective_cpp.md

 processWidget(new Widget, priority());
 ```

-The code above won't compile because there is no implicit conversion from `new Widget` to
+The code above won't compile because it has no implicit conversion from `new Widget` to
 `tr1::shared_ptr<Widget>`

 ``` cpp
 processWidget(std::tr1::shared_ptr<Widget>(new Widget), priority());
 ```

-may cause memory leaks.
-C++ compilers are given freedom to determine the order in which code is
+The code above may cause memory leaks.
+C++ compilers are free to decide the order in which code is
 generated.
-Consider this order of calls
+Consider this order of calls:

 1. Execute `new Widget`
 1. Call `priority`
 1. Call the `tr1::shared_ptr` constructor

-If `priority` yields an exception, the `new Widget` it created without the smart pointer and memory
+If `priority` yields an exception, the `new Widget` is created without the smart pointer and memory
 is leaked.
 To avoid this, use a separate statement to create `Widget` and store in a smart pointer.

 ``` cpp